spinofsf/SDC-basic-lane-detection/README.md

         return img_grayscale
 ```

 3. Then the image is sent through to a canny detector to detect edges.
-The underlying operation is gradient detection on intensity values in image.
-THe thresholds on canny were determined again by experimentation to ensur that most of the road is detected.
+The underlying operation is gradient detection on intensity values of the image.
+THe thresholds on canny were determined again by experimentation to ensure that most of the lanes were detected.

 ```python
     def apply_canny(image,thresh =(125,200)):